 “The gods might strike you with madness.”

-That’s just another way of saying “the universe, the many forces outside your control, might struck you with madness.”
+That’s just another way of saying “the universe, the many forces outside your control, might strike you with madness.”
 These gods should be feared.
 They are powerful and immortal.
 Humans can’t “kill” them.

 With this context, you can see how clever it is to build stories about the gods – their personalities, relationships among themselves, including their various marriages, children, and partners, and about the relationship between the gods and humans.
 It makes sense to say,